 The entrance to Phat Kim temple

 However the son-in-law, Ngo Nhat Khanh still harbored resentment against the new Dynasty and the defeat of his clan, and secretly plotted the overthrow of Dinh Bo Linh.
-His plan was to enlist the support of the southern Champa Empire, which at the time was struggling with increasing incursions into its traditional territory by Dai Co Viet troops.
+His plan was to enlist the support of the Champa Empire, which at the time was struggling with increasing incursions into its traditional territory by Dai Co Viet troops.

 Betrayal